 In enclosed spaces and in situations where social distancing is not possible and you might be in contact with people you don’t normally meet, wearing a mask or face covering is strongly advised.
 The latest advice on this is available on the Foreign and Commonwealth Office (FCO) website

 Airports and airlines are making a number of changes to maintain social distancing measures.
 Where possible, use online check-in services to minimise face-to-face contact.
-Wearing a mask or face covering is recommended in the airport to reduce the risk of spreading COVID-19.
+You will be required to wear a mask or face covering in the airport to reduce the risk of spreading COVID-19.

 Inside the airport there will be barriers and signs telling you where to stand and queue, and staff members to help and give further safety instructions.